 One can consider decluttering a home during the renovation, moving to a new house, relocating office space, or just for annual maintenance.
 Generally, the biggest obstacle during this process is getting rid of the things you will not need in the future.
-Therefore, debris removal is one of the most essential parts of the decluttering process.
+Therefore, debris removal is one of the essential parts of the decluttering process.

 How Does Debris Removal Work?